Skip to article frontmatterSkip to article content

 Z | q[6] | 1.000

-4. Transversal Hadamard
+5. The Transversal Hadamard Gate

 @qmc.qkernel

-def transversal_hadamard_to_plus_l() -> qmc.Vector[qmc.Bit]:
+def transversal_h_to_plus() -> qmc.Vector[qmc.Bit]:

 data = qmc.qubit_array(7, name="data")